I do not really understand Acts 2:19-20. What does it mean?

 These events have not yet occurred.
 These are future events according to Joel 2:28-3:18.
 Joel’s prophecy covers a long period of time starting at the time of Jesus Christ.
 It includes the tribulation and the Second Coming of Jesus (Joel 2:31-3:2, 9-16), and concludes at the end of the kingdom (Joel 3:17-18).
 Joel’s prophecy covers the time from Jesus through the kingdom.

-The Message.
 What is the point of Peter’s message?
 Peter wanted to tell them that they should not be surprised that the Holy Spirit had been poured out in such a spectacular way.
 Even the prophet Joel had predicted an unusual outpouring of the Holy Spirit in the last days.
-The Holy Spirit has been active among us since Genesis (Gen. 6:3).
+The Holy Spirit has been active among us since Genesis (Genesis 6:3).
 The ministry of the Holy Spirit continues today, but not like that experienced by the apostles.
-Today, very few young men, if any, see spiritual visions and every few old men, if any, have dreamed spiritual dreams of the type that Joel predicted.
-Today the Holy Spirit now lives inside each believer and empowers one to live a godly life and perform spiritual ministry (Gal.
-5:16-23; Eph.
-3:16; 5:17-25).
+Today, very few young men, if any, see spiritual visions and very few old men, if any, have dreamed spiritual dreams of the type that Joel predicted.
+Today the Holy Spirit now lives inside each believer and empowers one to live a godly life and perform spiritual ministry (Galatians 5:16-23; Ephesians 3:16; 5:17-25).
 But when the kingdom comes, Joel’s prophecy will be completely fulfilled.
 Here is a great summary quote from Dr. J. Vernon McGee,

 If we could only see that all Simon Peter is saying in his introduction is, “Now look, this is not strange or contrary.
 The day is coming when this will be fulfilled.
 And today we are seeing something similar to it.”